 As temperatures drop and germ-sharing season kicks into top gear, the talk turns to flu season and the effectiveness of the flu shot.
 For just a few dollars and a quick stop at the doctor's office or the grocery store, you can ward off days of bed-bound utter misery — sometimes.

-The 2016 flu shot was effective 48 percent of the time, according to the Centers for Disease Control and Prevention (CDC), which is on par with other recent years.
+The shot for the 2016-2017 flu season, for example, was effective 48 percent of the time, according to the Centers for Disease Control and Prevention (CDC), but this flu season, effectiveness has dropped.

-The number of flu cases are also up in tropical locations, including Hong Kong, STAT News reports.
+The number of flu cases are also up in tropical locations, including Hong Kong.
 But does this signal a dangerous flu season for us this winter?
 “That’s the million-dollar question,’’ Sabbarao said.

 Strains and mutations